Signed in as:

 You will then have all the tools you need to train your attention and weaken hindrances such as thinking and habitual wandering.

-How to begin GOSS in daily life.
+How to begin GOSS in your daily life.

 Understanding this, we can see that GOSS initially begins with: